Southwest Airlines Flight 1248: Accident

 On Thursday, December 8, 2005, Southwest Airlines Flight 1248 was scheduled to arrive at Chicago Midway International Airport from Baltimore-Washington International Thurgood Marshall Airport, and then continue to Salt Lake City International Airport, then to Las Vegas McCarran International Airport.
-The plane circled over a small area in northwest Indiana several times before attempting to land in a snowstorm that had reduced visibility to less than one mile (1.6 km).
+The plane circled over a small area in northwest Indiana several times before attempting to land in a snowstorm that had reduced visibility to less than 1 mi.

 ILS Runway 31C chart for Chicago Midway International Airport, where the accident occurred.

 At around 7:15 p.m.
-CST, the pilot attempted a landing with nearly eight inches (20 cm) of snow on the ground in the area.
+CST, the pilot attempted a landing with nearly 8 in of snow on the ground in the area.
 Airport officials stated that the runway was clear of snow before the landing.
 The latest reported weather had the wind from between east and east-southeast (090°) at 11 kn.

 A southeasterly wind would normally favor landing into the wind on Runway 13 Center.
-The runway visual range was reported at 4500 ft, below the landing minimums for the instrument landing system approach to Runway 13C.
+The runway visual range was reported at 4,500 ft, below the landing minimums for the instrument landing system approach to Runway 13C.
 The only available runway with lower minimums was the opposite direction on 31C, which the crew selected, with the aircraft's groundspeed consequentially boosted by the tailwind.

 The Boeing 737 skidded during landing and, according to witnesses, the nosegear collapsed.
 The aircraft came to rest on Central Avenue just south of the 55th Street intersection at the northwestern corner of the airport.
 The intersection was full of traffic, and the airplane hit at least three cars, killing six-year-old Joshua Woods, critically injuring five occupants of one car (two adults and three children), and seriously injuring four occupants of a second car.
 All were quickly taken to area hospitals.
 Three passengers from the aircraft were taken to hospitals with minor injuries.
 A total of 12 people were taken to hospitals after the accident.
 One other car that was hit was parked and unoccupied.